mfkiwl/RISC-V_Vector_Accelerator_For_ML/hardware/README.md

-# A Configurable RISC-V Vector Accelerator for Machine Lespearning
+# A Configurable RISC-V Vector Accelerator for Machine Learning

 RISC-V implementation of a vector unit that will eventually be used to accelerate Machine Learning algorithms.
+We plan on supporting special types such as bfloat16 and posits to accelerate these workloads.

 --------------------------------------------------------------------
                                     SPECIFICATIONS